chaitralisamant/AttackWarningSystem/README.md

+# Attack Warning System

-# Detection and Warning Methods Towards Human-AI Collaboration To Mitigate Physical-World Attacks
+"Detection and Warnings Towards Human-AI Collaboration For Physical-World Attack Mitigation"

 This project was part of Penn State College of IST's NSF-REU site for Summer 2023.
 This repo contains all code, data, and images used for this project.
 The associated paper's Arxiv link will be attached below soon.